nulladmin1/nix-flake-templates/go-nix/README.md

-# Nix Flake Template for Go with builtin Nix Builders
+# Nix Flake Template for Go with Nixpkgs Builders

-_All of this information is also included in the [README.md](https://github.com/nulladmin1/nix-flake-templates/blob/main/flake.nix)_

 Initialize using